quanteda/blog.quanteda.org/content/post/quanteda-v2.markdown

 *  docnames are now enforced to be character (formerly, could be numeric for some objects).
 *  docnames are now enforced to be strictly unique for all object classes.
 *  Grouping operations in `tokens_group()` and `dfm_group()` are more robust to using multiple grouping variables, and preserve these correctly as docvars in the new dfm.
-*  We made some fixes to documented ... objects in two functions that were previously causing CRAN check failures on the release of 1.5.2.
+*  We made some fixes to documented ... objects in two functions that were previously causing CRAN check failures on the release of version 1.5.2.